 For well-connected qubits, the multi-controlled phase gates would be sufficient to implement with only one ancillary qubit in principle, especially when the connectivity is close to infinitely long-ranged.
-Partly, the practicality of the implementation is limited by the range of the phase gates that can be applied uniformly across physical qubits.
-To add the finely programmable capability, individual and segmented digital addressing with the globally entangled MS gate and local gates are possible.
+The practicality of the implementation is limited by the range of the phase gates that can be applied uniformly across physical qubits.
 For example, for cold ions in a one-dimensional linear Paul trap and a two-dimensional Penning trap, the ions are mostly uniformly distributed with long-range Ising interactions at the center of the trap.
-Therefore, it would be wise to select ions away from the trap edges in the data register to reduce the complexity of waveform engineering.
-Due to this controlled scalability limitation, we anticipate that machine learning will be limited to a certain number of qubits, which in turn limits the amount of training data that can be encoded for concurrent training.
+Therefore, it would be wise to select ions away from the trap edges as the data register to reduce the complexity of waveform engineering.
+Due to this controlled scalability limitation, we anticipate that machine learning will be limited to a certain number of qubits, which in turn limits the amount of the batched training data that can be encoded for concurrent training.